mongodb/specifications/source/server-selection/server-selection.rst

 read operations to succeed even against a secondary, so the ``slaveOK`` wire protocol flag must be sent to mongods with topology type Single.

-(If the server type is Mongos, follow the rules for `passing read preference to mongos`_, even for topology type Single.)
+(If the server type is Mongos, follow the rules for `Passing read preference to mongos and load balancers`_, even for topology type Single.)

 General command method going to primary
 ---------------------------------------